How to Write the University of Michigan Ann Arbor Essays 2016-17

 Community, as used in this prompt, is a broad category and is by no means limited to race or gender.
 If you have a creative or uniquely personal understanding of community, write about it!
-The goal is to convey sincerity and authenticity and to demonstrate thoughtful person who cares about more than just yourself.
+The goal is to convey sincerity and authenticity and to demonstrate as a thoughtful person who cares about more than just yourself.

-Make sure to be specific
+Make Sure to be Specific

 Another key point to stress about the community prompt is the importance of specificity.
 Ideally, the essay should demonstrate personality and conviction.
 Stay away from using vague, broad phrases and instead contextualize the themes you wish to address through the lens of community.
-This means, if, for example, you choose to write about how systemic inequalities in society have affected you, make sure to explain how these broader issues relate to your community and how your understanding of community has helped you grapple with these issues.
+This means if, for example, you choose to write about how systemic inequalities in society have affected you, make sure to explain how these broader issues relate to your community and how your understanding of community has helped you deal with these issues.

-Writing the second prompt
+Writing the Second Prompt